Central Services Technology

 The CST Program at Skyline College

 The CST Program consists of three semesters including a classroom course, a skills lab course, and an externship providing hands-on experience in a hospital setting.
 The externship will be offered to those successfully completing the classroom and lab classes.
-The hospital externship and the lab skills class are designed to provide the number of clinical hours required by the International Association of Hospital Central Service Materiel Management to meet eligibility for taking the national certification exam.
-Graduates will receive an industry recognized Certificate of Completion from Skyline College, which qualifies the graduate to take the national exam.
+The hospital externship and the lab skills class are designed to provide the number of clinical hours required by the Healthcare Sterile Processing Association (HSPA) to meet eligibility for taking the certification exam.
+Graduates will receive an industry recognized Certificate of Completion from Skyline College, which qualifies the graduate to take the CRCST certification exam.

 Career Outlook